openshift/generic-admission-server/README.md

 And it is also vital that a webhook server can verify that it is receiving requests from an authentic Kubernetes API server.
 Kubernetes will eventually deprecate and remove all unencrypted HTTP APIs.

+### OK, but how am I supposed to manage all the TLS certificates for my web hooks?

+For testing purposes, you can create a private key and a self-signed certificate using `openssl` or `cfssl`.

+In production, you must implement a process for rotating the certificates.
+For example:
+* [OpenShift Service CA Operator](https://github.com/openshift/service-ca-operator): Controller to mint and manage serving certificates for Kubernetes services.
+* [cert-manager](https://docs.cert-manager.io/en/latest/tasks/issuers/setup-ca.html): A controller for automatically provisioning and managing TLS certificates in Kubernetes.

 ## Examples of Projects that use Openshift Generic Admission Server